pwsdc/pwsdc.github.io/content/posts/2024-06-24-eighth-summer-meeting.md

 - Paul Shriner
 # General Discussion
 ## Unix Timestamps
-Discord can format unix timestamps in a [variety of ways](https://r.3v.fi/discord-timestamps/), which can be helpful for annoucements about time-sensitive events (such as club meetings).
+Discord can format unix timestamps in a [variety of ways](https://r.3v.fi/discord-timestamps/), which can be helpful for announcements about time-sensitive events (such as club meetings).

-Also, a fun fact: the current unix timestamp system will be overflowing (relatively) soon, an January 19, 2038, at 03:14 am.
+Also, a fun fact: the current unix timestamp system will be overflowing (relatively) soon, on January 19, 2038, at 03:14 am.
 The results will be essentially the same as the Y2K phenomenon.

 # Playdate Project
 ## Ideas